For once, Cherokee actor Wes Studi cast as romantic co-star | WTOP News

 “I had never thought of acting, really, except once early in my life when I asked my dad when I saw Jay Silverheels on ‘The Lone Ranger’: ‘Do you think anybody else can do what he does?’”
 Studi recalls.
 “He said, ’Probably not.
 Most of the actors you find are 6-foot tall, blond and blue-eyed.”

 At 17, Studi joined the National Guard and volunteered to fight in Vietnam.
-He served one tour in South Vietnam, and saw heavy action.
-When he returned home, Studi became an activist and joined the American Indian Movement, taking part in the 1973 occupation of Wooded Knee.
-It wasn’t until after he got divorced in his late 30s that Studi gave acting a shot — “on a lark,” he says — with a Tulsa community theater company his friend was involved with.
+He served a tour in South Vietnam, and saw heavy action.
+When he returned home, Studi joined the American Indian Movement, taking part in the 1973 occupation of Wooded Knee.
+It wasn’t until after he divorced in his late 30s that Studi gave acting a shot with a Tulsa community theater company his friend was involved with.
 Studi thought: What do I have to lose?

-“The worst thing is that you could embarrass yourself.
-That’s about it,” he says.
-“They’re not going to shoot you for it.”

 Studi performed wherever the theater company could mount a stage or in gaslight dinner theaters.
 In one play, he co-starred with Will Sampson and David Carradine.
 After a few years, Studi headed out to Los Angeles.
 He was in his early 40s.